Daniel FitzGerald Runde: Book

+Honors and recognition

+Runde has received several civil honors for his contributions to international relations and development.
+In 2017, he was appointed an Officer of the Order of Isabella the Catholic by the Government of Spain.
+In 2022, he was awarded the Order of Rio Branco by the Government of Brazil.
+He has also received official recognition from the governments of Colombia and Ecuador for his contributions to U.S. relations with those countries.

 Politics

 From 1999 to 2000, Runde chaired Republicans Abroad in Argentina.
 In October 2011, Runde was named as a member of Governor Mitt Romney's Foreign Policy and National Security Advisory team as co-chair of Governor Romney's International Assistance Working Group.
 Representing the Romney campaign, Runde joined a bipartisan delegation, led by Senator Norm Coleman and organized by the ONE Campaign, to visit Liberia and Ghana in 2012.

 In the 2016 election cycle, Runde was a foreign policy advisor and fundraiser for Scott Walker's 2016 presidential campaign.
 Runde also chaired the international assistance working group within the John Hay Initiative (JHI), a network of foreign policy experts who advised many of the Republican candidates in the 2016 presidential election.
 Runde authored the international assistance chapter in the JHI book Choosing to Lead: American Foreign Policy for a Disordered World.

 Following Donald Trump's 2016 election, Runde aligned with several major administration initiatives and held multiple politically appointed advisory roles.
 This included his chairmanship of both USAID's Advisory Committee on Voluntary Foreign Aid (2018-2021) and EXIM Bank's Sub-Saharan Africa Advisory Committee (2018-2022), as well as his support for the 2019 EXIM reauthorization and the passage of the 2018 BUILD Act.